-Boeing delays flight test to International Space Station: sources
+Boeing delays by months test flights for U.S. human space program: sources

 A Boeing spokesman declined to comment.

-NASA spokesman declined to comment but said a new update to the launch schedule would be posted next week.
+A NASA spokesman declined to comment but said a new update to the launch schedule would be posted next week.

 NASA is paying Boeing and SpaceX about $6.8 billion to build rocket and capsule launch systems to return astronauts to the International Space Station from U.S. soil for the first time since America’s Space Shuttle program went dark in 2011.

 Earlier this month an unmanned capsule from Elon Musk’s SpaceX completed a six-day round-trip mission to the International Space Station.
-It’s astronaut flight is planned for July.
+Its astronaut flight is planned for July.

+For years, the United States has relied on Russia for rides to the space station.
+The clock is ticking because there are no seats available for U.S. crew on the Russia spacecraft after 2019 given production schedules and other factors.

+NASA said it was considering paying for two more seats to the space station for autumn of 2019 and spring of 2020 to ensure U.S. access.

 Reporting by Eric M. Johnson in Seattle and Joey Roulette in Orlando, Florida; editing by Grant McCool